What are file formats? What are the common Hadoop file format features? Which format should you be using?

 ORC File Format

 The Optimized Row Columnar (ORC) file format provides a highly efficient way to store data.
 It was designed to overcome the limitations of other file formats.
-It ideally stores data compact and enables skipping over irrelevant parts without the need for large, complex, or manually maintained indices.
+ORC file format ideally stores data compact and enables skipping over irrelevant parts without the need for large, complex, or manually maintained indices.
 The ORC file format addresses all of these issues.

 ORC file format has many advantages such as: